ICC Celebrating 10002 Years

 Collaborative, Cross-Disciplinary Research and Learning

-The ICC creates and supports an arena in which faculty and students work collaboratively across organizational boundaries in an environment that mirrors contemporary technological innovation.
-The ICC’s 70 members--in seven research centers--represent more than 20 academic disciplines at Michigan Tech.
+Originally the research arm of the Alliance of Computing, Information, and Automation (ACIA) at Michigan Tech, the ICC provides faculty and students the opportunity to work across organizational boundaries to create an environment that is a reflection of contemporary technological innovation.
 Member scientists are collaborating to conduct impactful research, make valuable contributions in the field of computing, and solve problems of critical national importance.